abdllahdev/abdllahdev/README.md

 # Hi there!
 I'm Abdullah

-I'm a software engineer with experience in full-stack development and compilers.
-I recently gradauted with a master's degree in Computer Science and Software Engineering from the University of Birmingham.
-I have a [blog](https://algorizr.com) where I share about my journey of exploring various aspects of computer science, ranging from Programming Languages, AI, Web Development, to Theoretical CS.
+I'm a Software Engineer 👨‍💻 with experience in full-stack development.
+I recently gradauted 🎓 with a master's degree in Computer Science and Software Engineering 💻 from the University of Birmingham.
+I have a [blog](https://algorizr.com) 🌐 where I share about my journey of exploring various aspects of computer science, ranging from Programming Languages, AI, Web Development, to Theoretical CS.

 ## Socials